Successful businesses have been built entirely around content marketing.

 - Twitter – add your influencers to a list and then monitor that list in a client such as Hootsuite, you can then RT content that will be useful for your followers and help to get on the influencers radar.
 Also, you will notice improved results when using modified tweets (MT).
 If there’s a great post that your influencer tweeted about just adding “awesome post” or something can make quite a difference.

 - Google Plus – create targeted shared circles to help you focus on influencers in key topic areas.
-For example in this post I created a shared circle of influencers and embedded it.
-Everyone likes being added to a shared circle.

 I typically find Twitter and Google Plus the most straight forward platforms for sharing content, although it’s all dependent on the platforms your target influencers are active on.